 Like many Google products, GA4 is an ongoing development.
 You may find that some functions are located in different areas than those described in this post.
 Or, you may find additional functions that are not described.
 As these changes develop, we will periodically update this post.
 However, you may find some differences in the current view you’re using.

 If you haven’t made the transition to GA4 from UA yet, now is the time.
 As of July 1, 2023, UA will no longer gather data.
 In the coming years, Google will stop supporting UA altogether.
 Learning to navigate GA4 and maximizing its potential as an analytics tool may take some time, but the data insights available to you are worth it.
-If you’re not sure how to navigate this change, or if you’d like to learn more about how to use web analytics to improve your website and digital marketing strategy, contact us.
+If you’re not sure how to navigate this change, or if you’d like to learn more about how to use web analytics to improve your website and digital marketing strategy, join our webinar.
 Our digital marketing experts can help you align your data-gathering tools with your business goals.